-Misty Couture is a corsetiere based in London, England, whose work was modelled in 2017 by German Drag Ambassador Hungry!
-Particularly notable about this piece is the strikingly matched motif in the center front seam, rounded ribcage, and hip shelf with a dramatically nipped-in waistline.
+Misty Couture is a corsetiere based in London, England, who works extensively with contestants of Drag Race UK.
+Above you’ll see Bimini Bon Boulash wearing a fitted overbust on season 2, A’Whora‘s finale outfit (also in season 2), and back in 2017 by German Drag Ambassador Hungry!
+Particularly notable about Hungry’s piece is the strikingly matched motif in the center front seam, rounded ribcage, and hip shelf with a dramatically nipped-in waistline.
 Misty Couture corsets start around £175 for custom underbust corsets.

-Although most of the models on Puimond’s website are cis-female, Puimond has made both masculine corsets and feminizing corsets.
-Looking extremely curvy in a custom PY18 overbust by Puimond is Fontasia who took the honour of 2nd Runner-up at Miss Continental 2010!
+Although most of the models on Puimond’s website are cis-women, Puimond has made both masculine corsets and feminizing corsets.
+Looking extremely curvy in a custom PY18 overbust by Puimond is Fontasia who took the honor of 2nd Runner-up at Miss Continental 2010!

 Contour Corsets has extensive experience in creating corsets for trans women.
 Fran herself is openly transgender, and she has created corsets for herself and undergone extensive waist training to help get her to the figure she has today.
-In the photo above you see her “Sweetheart” style corset which she explains was made to fit the proportions of a biological male client, yet the boning channels and panels are strategically placed to “give the flowing feminine lines of her woman’s designs – and be comfortable”, making the waist look much smaller.
-She also makes more intensive training corsets to slowly reshape the ribs, and while I am cis-female, I can also personally say that my Contour Corset has trained my ribcage more effectively than any other corset brand.
+In the photo above you see her “Sweetheart” style corset which she explains was made to fit the proportions of one of her AMAB clients, yet the boning channels and panels are strategically placed to “give the flowing feminine lines of her woman’s designs – and be comfortable”, making the waist look much smaller.
+She also makes more intensive training corsets to slowly reshape the ribs – while I (Lucy) am cis-female, I can also personally say that my Contour Corset has trained my ribcage more effectively than any other corset brand.

 *Please note that I have not personally tried every corset brand in this list, nor do I necessarily endorse every company in these guided galleries.
 This is for informational purposes only.
 Please contact the maker directly if you have any questions about their products.